- 7 eggs

 - Empty the chorizo from the food processor, into a bowl and mix by hand into the sausage meat.

 - Remove the now cooled eggs from the empty pan and peel them gently.
 Take care to avoid breaking the eggs apart as although they can be salvaged, it lets the visual side of the end result down a little.
-Once peeled lightly flour each egg - this stops them sticking to the meat.
+Once peeled lightly flour each egg – this stops them sticking to the meat (skip this to avoid gluten).

-- Wrap a handful of the chorizo and sausagemeat mixture gently around each egg so its encased completely.
+- Wrap a handful of the chorizo and sausage-meat mixture gently around each egg so its encased completely.
 Smooth the mixture out over the egg until it has no cracks, or visible joins.
-Try to keep the meat case about half an inch, or a centimeter thick - any wider and they become much too filling!
+Try to keep the meat case about half an inch, or a centimetre thick – any wider and they become much too filling!

 - Empty a small handful of the breadcrumbs into a small bowl.